lsbardel/python-stdnet/docs/source/examples/query.rst

 ============================
-Query your data
+Query your Models
 ============================

-The most powerful feature of stdnet is a comprehensive query API for your data.
+The most powerful feature of stdnet is a comprehensive API for querying your data in an efficient and elegant way.
 To retrieve objects from your data server, you construct a :class:`Query` via a :class:`Manager` on your model class or via a :class:`Session`.